aws/amazon-chime-sdk-js/README.md

 const chime = new AWS.Chime({ region: 'us-east-1' });
 chime.endpoint = new AWS.Endpoint('https://service.chime.aws.amazon.com');

-const meetingResponse = await chime.createMeeting({
+const meetingResponse = await chime
+  .createMeeting({
     ClientRequestToken: uuid(),
-  MediaRegion: 'us-west-2' // Specify the region in which to create the meeting.
+    MediaRegion: 'us-west-2', // Specify the region in which to create the meeting.
-}).promise();
+  })
+  .promise();

-const attendeeResponse = await chime.createAttendee({
+const attendeeResponse = await chime
+  .createAttendee({
     MeetingId: meetingResponse.Meeting.MeetingId,
-  ExternalUserId: uuid() // Link the attendee to an identity managed by your application.
+    ExternalUserId: uuid(), // Link the attendee to an identity managed by your application.
-}).promise();
+  })
+  .promise();
 ```

 Now securely transfer the `meetingResponse` and `attendeeResponse` objects to your client application.